pmc-community/jekyll-site-template/doc-contents/_components/scroll-spy.md

 ---
 layout: page
-title: Scroll Spy
+title: Scroll Spy & Tabs
 permalink: /components/scrollspy/
 categories: [Components]
 tags: [scrollspy]
 ---

 # Summary
-Scroll Spy is a great way of organising information inside your documents.
-We made it flexible and easy to be included in the documents.
-Any Docaroo component, including importing esternal content or rich content ones, can be used to populate a scroll spy.
+`Scroll Spy` and `Tabs` are great ways of organising information inside your documents.
+We made them flexible and easy to be included in the documents.
+Any Docaroo component, including importing esternal content or rich content ones, can be used to populate scroll spies and tabs.

-# Example
+# Scroll spy
 The content of a scroll spy consist in a number of markdown files placed anywhere inside your `doc-contents` folder.
 Our recommendation is to place this content either in `partials` sub-folder (as it is in the following example), or in a folder created for the document in which the scroll spy is used.
 For the following example we use a scroll spy content stored in the following structure: